Behavioral health center in Caldwell, Idaho

 Mental health services

 At West Valley Medical Center, behavioral health treatments are always provided in a safe, secure and confidential setting.
 All of our behavioral health patients have access to all of the medical specialists and diagnostic technologies of our acute-care hospital.
-To meet the needs of the Treasure Valley community, we offer both inpatient and outpatient behavioral health services.
+To meet the needs of the Caldwell, ID community, we offer both inpatient and outpatient behavioral health services.

 The mental health and wellness program at West Valley Medical Center offers inpatient and outpatient mental health services for adults.
 We use a team approach to treat behavioral health conditions with collaboration from psychiatrists, clinical social workers, nurses, art therapists, psychiatric technicians and other behavioral health professionals.